 In January 2010 we got to the Kalahari to hear the Nhabe River was flowing strongly into Lake Ngami and Aitch’s twin sis Janet and boyfriend Duncan had organised us kayaks!
 Hey!
 Maybe you really could kayak the Kalahari!

 A reconnaissance trip to the area with GPS found us a put-in place where we could launch – no easy task as this Kalahari “desert” was knee-deep and chest-deep in green grass after the good rains.
-We returned the next day with two vehicles and four yellow kayaks and set off on the beautiful river, flowing nicely between overhanging trees: Paradise, with plants, flowers, grasses and birds all putting on a spectacular show.
+We returned the next day with two vehicles, four yellow plastic expedition kayaks and lunch, and set off on the beautiful river, flowing nicely between overhanging trees.
+It was my idea of Paradise!
+Green green everywhere, with plants, flowers, grasses and birds all putting on a spectacular show.

 everything was green –

 Another memorable sight was rounding a bend and seeing four cows drinking: One all-black, one all-brown, one all-white and one all-tan.
-They looked so striking against the lush new green backdrop that we remembered the camera but we had drifted past in the current and by the time we got back they had dispersed.
+They looked so striking against the lush new green backdrop that we remembered the camera but we had drifted past in the current and by the time we paddled back against the current they had dispersed.
+Here’s the white one:

 Lunchtime we ate on the bank sitting on the kayaks.
 I remember hardboiled eggs and very tasty sarmies.